 - Criticism from family members who believe that the caregiver is making mistakes

 - Demanding elderly parents who lack empathy about the work-life demands of adult children

 - Caregivers being apologetic or embarrassed about the behavior of loved ones

 - Role overload that results from caregivers trying to do everything: manage a career, raise children, attend school, maintain relationships and make time for self-care

 - Lack of knowledge about resources and how to Investigate and navigate care services

 - A sense of dread and feelings of coping to get through each day

-Why Human Resource Caregiver Programs Are In Demand
+Why Human Resource Management Should Offer Caregiver Programs